tani-ro-hei/Acme-Tarot-PictorialKey/README.md

 $fortune->spread;
 say $fortune->tell;
 say $fortune->more;

+say Acme::Tarot::PictorialKey->new( open => 5 )->spread->more;
 ```

 ## Description

 Arthur Waite's **_The Pictorial Key to the Tarot_**, a monumental achievement of the Tarot Art, is a common inheritance of mankind.
-It is in the public domain.
-This Perl Module spreads Tarot cards, and tells their meanings by the original text of _The Pictorial Key_.
+It is also in the public domain.
+This Perl module spreads Tarot cards, and tells you their meanings by the original text of _The Pictorial Key_.

+This module is able to tell three types of meanings of spreaded cards.
+They are _brief_, _long esoteric_, and _extra_ explanation of the occurred combination, if it occur.

-If what you want is only doing fortune-telling, install this module as it is, and execute `sample.pl`.
+If what you want is only to do fortune telling, install this module as it is, and simply execute **sample.pl**.

 ## Card/Deck Descriptors